Forensic Scientist

 What type of certifications if any are required for the jobs you have had in the forensics industry and how can they be attained

-Asked by Kk10 about 7 years ago
+Asked by Kk10 over 7 years ago

 The 'forensics industry' encompasses at least twenty different areas, from pathology to accounting, so any certifications would be administered by that disciplines organizing body.
 Fingerprints, for example, are regulated through the International Association for Identification.
 Death Investigators have their own organization.
 Whether or not these certifications are required for your job is up to the agency (such as your city police department or a county medical examiner's office) hiring you for that job.